Silver Spring Networks

-Silver Spring Networks, a subsidiary of Itron, is a provider of smart grid products, headquartered in San Jose, California, with offices in Australia, Singapore, Brazil, and the United Kingdom.
-Besides communications devices, Silver Spring Networks develops software for utilities and customers to improve energy efficiency.
+Silver Spring Networks, headquartered in San Jose, California, was a provider of smart grid products, with offices in Australia, Singapore, Brazil, and the United Kingdom.
+In January 2018, the company was acquired by Itron for $830 million and was renamed Itron Networked Solutions.

-Founded in 2002 backed by venture capital, Silver Spring Networks went public on the New York Stock Exchange on March 13, 2013.
-Itron acquired Silver Spring Networks in January 2018 for $830 million.
+Besides communications devices, Silver Spring Networks developed software for utilities and customers to improve energy efficiency.

 History

 Silver Spring Networks was founded in July 2002 as Real Time Techomm in Butler, Wisconsin, near Milwaukee.

 Original founders included Eric Dresselhuys who had worked on related technology since 1995, and Keith Burge.

 In 2002, funding came from Denver angel investor Jack Thompson.

 The company adopted the name of the street in Milwaukee of its original office and was relocated to San Mateo, California in 2003.
 At this time, Foundation Capital invested $8 million in the company and Raj Vaswani joined the founding team.
 Ray Bell became interim CEO and chief technology officer, but left to found Grid Net in 2005.

 Other investors included Northgate Capital, Kleiner Perkins Caufield & Byers and Google.
 The company moved its headquarters to San Jose in 2016.

 The first large pilot deployment was started in 2007 with Florida Power & Light (FPL) in southern Florida.

 In 2008, Pacific Gas and Electric Company (PG&E) signed an agreement to provide the company's smart meters, and remained the largest customer for at least several years.

 On July 7, 2011, Silver Spring Networks filed with the U.S. Securities and Exchange Commission (SEC) to raise up to $150 million in an initial public offering.

-Silver Spring Networks went public under the listing symbol SSNI on the New York Stock Exchange on March 13, 2013, raising about $81 million.
+On March 13, 2013, Silver Spring Networks became a public company via an initial public offering on New York Stock Exchange, raising $81 million.